-E-Bills: Residents can receive their Bellbrook utility bill by email.
-Visit the Utility Billing page on our website to sign up for this service.
-Current and past statements are available for customers to view.
+Paperless Billing: Residents can receive their Bellbrook utility bill by email.
+Visit the Utility Billing page on our website to sign up.
+Current and past statements are available for customers

-Pay Online: Residents can pay their bills over the internet with a credit card or checking account.
+Pay Online: Residents can pay their bills online with a credit/debit card or checking account.
 Visit the City's website for additional information.